 Jumping over Cape Horn and the mythical waters of the Drake Passage, Antarctica XXI takes you to one of the most spectacular places on earth, the coldest, highest, windiest, driest, and remotest continent – Antarctica.

-Feb 11 • In the morning, you enjoy a guided photography walk.
-In the afternoon, you attend a mandatory briefing that provides important information about your voyage and reviews the essential guidelines for Antarctic visitors.
+Feb 11 • In the afternoon, you attend a mandatory briefing that provides important information about your voyage and reviews the essential guidelines for Antarctic visitors.
 Later, gather for a welcome dinner and meet your fellow adventurers while enjoying a typical regional menu.

 Feb 12 • Scheduled flight to Antarctica.
 Your Antarctic adventure begins with a two-hour flight from Punta Arenas to King George Island, in the South Shetland Islands.
 As you exit the airplane, the clear Antarctic air fills your lungs for the first time.
 Explore the area surrounding Chile’s Frei Station and Russia’s Bellingshausen Station, before boarding a Zodiac to embark your expedition vessel.